-In the future, we may elucidate the practical meanings of the given equational systems and providing guidelines for their selection in real-world scenarios, potentially involving probabilistic interpretations.
-We will develop the encoding method for $AF$s considering the support relation.
-Turning equational semantics into gradual semantics is also a feasible direction.
+Building on the preliminary practical application guidelines presented in this work, future research will further deepen the understanding of the practical implications of the proposed equational systems and provide refined guidelines for their selection and deployment in real-world scenarios—with potential extensions to probabilistic interpretations.
+Additionally, we will extend the proposed encoding methodology to argumentation frameworks incorporating support relations.
+Another promising avenue lies in transforming the proposed equational semantics into gradual semantics, which offers substantial potential for broader applicability.